nhrap-dev/export/README.md

 * The batchExport script has been tested on HPR created by Hazus 3.1 and up.
   * Hazus 3.0 created HPR and lower will likely fail and are not supported.
 The script will skip over them.
-  * For HPR versions lower than 3.1 it's recommended to use Hazus 4.2.3 or Hazus 5.0 to recreate the HPR.
+  * For HPR versions lower than 3.1 it's recommended to use Hazus 4.2.3 or newer be used to create the HPR.
-    * There was a large restructing of Hazus in 3.0 and the datum change probably happened in 3.1.
+    * There was a large restructuring of Hazus in 3.0 and the datum change probably happened in 3.1.
-* There is a script ("batchHPRComment.py") in python_env that can be used to look in a directory and subdirectory for HPR files and read out what version of Hazus they were created by.
+* There is a script ("batchHPRComment.py") in python_env that is used to obtain the version of Hazus used to create the .hpr.
 It will also notify if the HPR is not a valid zipfile and would thus fail to be run in the batchExport script.

 **Hazus Loss Library (HLL) Metadata:**

 There are three csv files named 'Analysis.csv', 'Download.csv', and 'Event.csv' that should exist in the batchExport output folder for each HPR file/StudyRegion, these are specific to that HPR and contain relative paths, however these relative paths are set for the next folder up.
-A the parent/root folder of the batchexport output (as defined by the user in the batchExport.py) there are three csv files named 'Analysis.csv', 'Download.csv', and 'Event.csv' that are the aggreagted files from each HPR.
+A the parent/root folder of the batchexport output (as defined by the user in the batchExport.py) there are three csv files named 'Analysis.csv', 'Download.csv', and 'Event.csv' that are the aggregated files from each HPR.
 These csv files are the HLL Metadata files and are used by the HLL batch upload process.

 If a user is running multiple batches there is another script ("batchExportPostHLLMetadataAggregate.py") that can be used to